-Pupil
+Name

-Name Year Class
+Year Class

 Parent / Carer

 Name

 Relationship to pupil

 Address

-Phone
+Phone -

 Mobile

 Email

-Off-site Activities

-The On-site and off-site activities are written in line with the Educational Visits Policy.
+Off-site Activities The On-site and off-site activities are written in line with the Educational Visits Policy.
 I give my permission for my son / daughter to take part in:

 Supervised visits to destinations away from the main school site, one-day non-residential visits within the UK and sporting activities

 For residential visits and international visits specific permission will be sought.

-Medical consent

-The medical consent is in line with the Health and Safety Policy, Supporting Children with Medical Needs and Safeguarding Policy.
+Medical consent The medical consent is in line with the Health and Safety Policy, Supporting Children with Medical Needs and Safeguarding Policy.

 I give my permission for:

 My son / daughter's information to be shared with the NHS and other relevant health professionals

 Staff to administer the medicines I have listed below:

 Please outline any medical conditions/allergies:

 Please outline any food allergies / specific dietary requirements:

-Emergency release

-The emergency release is in line with the Health and Safety Policy and Safeguarding Policy.
+Emergency release The emergency release is in line with the Health and Safety Policy and Safeguarding Policy.

-I give my consent for my son/daughter to be released to the following person(s) in the event of emergency or illness, if I cannot be contacted:
+I give my consent for my son/daughter to be released to the following person(s) in the event of

-Person 1

 Name

 Address

 Relationship to child

 Contact number

 Person 2

 Name

 Address

 Relationship to child

 Contact number

-Information and image (including photographs and video recordings)

-The use of information and image is in line with the Computing and E-Safety Policies.
+Information a The use of infor nd image (including photographs and video recordings) mation and image is in line with the Computing and E-Safety Policies.

-I give permission for my child to be photographed and videoed
+give permissio n for my child to be photographed and videoed

-I give my permission for my son / daughter's:
+give my permi: ssion for my son / daughter's:

-Work to be used in school displays and on the school website
+Work to be used d in school displays and on the school website

-Image to be used

-- within school (for example, in wall-mounted displays) - in printed school publications (for example, the school prospectus) - on the school website and in the local media - by the school after the child has left
+in prion th ed in school (for example, in wall-mounted displays) inted school publications (for example, the school prospectus) he school website and in the local media he school after the child has left

-The information in this form will be used throughout your child's time at school.
-You may withdraw your consent at any time by contacting the school.
-Please sign and date the form before returning it to:
+in this form will be used throughout your child's time at school.
+You may any time by contacting the school.
+I date the form before returning it to: withdraw

-Signed: .....
-Date: .....

-Appendix H: TTLT GDPR Internal Premises Audit Log TTLT GDPR Internal Premises Audit Log
+Appendix H: TTLT GDPR Internal Premises Audit Log

+TTLT GDPR Internal Premises Audit Log